-At Wolters Kluwer, we maintain a culture of open communication and a safe environment where everyone should feel confident and comfortable to ask a question or raise a concern.
+At Wolters Kluwer, we promote a culture of trust with open communication lines and a safe environment where everyone should feel confident and comfortable to ask questions or raise concerns.

-If you have questions or concerns, or witness something that you believe is not in line with our Code or other policies, or the law, you are encouraged to speak up.

-Wolters Kluwer has several channels available to you to report any concerns, use whichever you choose.
-You may report your concerns to:
+If you have questions or concerns, or witness something that you believe is not in line with our Code, other policies, or the law, you are strongly encouraged to speak up.
+Wolters Kluwer has several resources available to you to report any concerns.
+You can choose whichever method is most comfortable to you.
+You may raise your concerns to: